RedHat-Middleware-Workshops/dayinthelife-integration/docs/labs/developer-track/lab02/README.md

     https://onlinecurl.com/
     ```

 1. Copy and paste the Mock URL from earlier step.
-It should look like
+It should look like.

+   *Remember to replace X with your user number*.

     ```bash
     http://microcks.dil.opentry.me/rest/Locations-UserX/1.0.0/locations